Flows from Economy to Environment

 - How to link residual flow accounts to pressure indicators and ecosystem condition accounts

-The guidance enables compilation of residual flow accounts consistent with the System of Environmental-Economic Accounting Central Framework (SEEA CF)[1] and integrates with the broader Ocean Accounts framework described in TG-0.1 General Introduction.
+The guidance enables compilation of residual flow accounts consistent with the System of Environmental-Economic Accounting Central Framework (SEEA CF)[1].
+It integrates with the broader Ocean Accounts framework described in TG-0.1 General Introduction.
 This Circular builds on the physical flow accounting framework established in TG-3.1 Physical Flow Accounts and the economic activity classifications detailed in TG-3.3 Economic Activity Relevant to the Ocean.
 The accounts compiled using this guidance support derivation of indicators for environmental pressure assessment (TG-2.7 Environmental Pressures) and ecosystem degradation monitoring (TG-2.8 Ecosystem Degradation).

 2. Requirements